Blog / Car Insurance

 This means you can’t just get away with a slap on the wrist for disregarding the rules.
 The next time you zip hastily on your scooter, remember the following footage - it can teach us all a thing or two about safety.

-Budget Direct Insurance has partnered with motoring experts at Beh Chia Lor to bring you some shocking dashcam videos that will make you see red.
+Budget Direct Insurance has partnered with road safety advocates at Beh Chia Lor to bring you some shocking dashcam videos that will make you see red.

 A close shave

 We get it - you’re in a hurry and the coast looks clear.
 But when you’re crossing the road, dashing straight ahead without anticipating oncoming vehicles it’s a BIG risk.

 Thankfully here, the driver was quick to react and managed to hit the brakes in time without crashing head on into the rider.
 A near-miss if ever there was one…

 Link - http://bit.ly/2NnCQR5